kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 ### Forwarder logs

-Logging operator now doesn't forward the logs of the Fluentd and syslog-ng forwarders to the configured outputs to avoid infinite message loops.
-The logs of Fluentd and syslog-ng are now sent to the standard output of their pods, so you can access them by running `kubectl logs <name-of-forwarder-pod>`
+Fluent-bit now doesn't process the logs of the Fluentd and syslog-ng forwarders by default to avoid infinitely growing message loops.
+With this Fluentd and syslog-ng logs can simply be accessed by running `kubectl logs <name-of-forwarder-pod>`

+In a future version of the logging operator the logs of the aggregators will also be available for routing to external outputs.

 ### Timeout-based configuration checks